jonchin783/healthcare-nlp-demo/README.md

-# multi-cluster-ingress-demo
+# healthcare nlp demo

-This repository contains an Express Node.js microservices "where am i" demo application for interfacing with Multi-Cluster Ingress and Gateway feature for load balancing across regional GKE clusters on Google Cloud.
+This repository contains a FrontEnd Express Node.js containerlized application for Google Healthcare NLP

 ## How to setup